 Takamatsu, home to one of Japan’s most beautiful gardens

-Kotohira, a cute small town featuring an impressive Shinto Shrine
+Kotohira, a cute small town with an impressive Shinto Shrine

 Thank you so much.
 Planning to visit this spring.
 Wanted to stay there for a while